-- 1. Shoes: Students should wear dress shoes with dark matching socks.
-They may also wear solid black tennis shoes, including loafers (free from rips, holes, or tears).
-They may not have contrasting color trademarks or sole edges. - 2.
-Pants: Slacks or school pants (black or khaki) with a solid color belt. - 3.
+- 1. Shoes: - a.
+Students should wear dress shoes with dark or matching socks. - b.
+Students may wear solid black tennis shoes, including loafers (free from rips, holes, or tears). - 2.
+Pants: Slacks or school pants (black or khaki/tan) with a solid color belt. - 3.
 Shirt: A button-down solid color or pinstriped dress shirt (long or short-sleeved) with an appropriate tie.
-The shirt must be tucked-in.
+The shirt must be tucked in.

 Relaxed Dress Code: A Relaxed Dress code may be designated for special days or worn after school for athletic or extra-curricular events.
-Students may wear T-shirts, shorts, or jeans (shorts and jeans must have belt loops).
-NOTE: Belts are optional, but may not have studs or spikes.